kubedb/docs/docs/guides/redis/reconfigure/valkey.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Reconfigure Redis Database
+# Reconfigure Valkey Database

-This guide will show you how to use `KubeDB` Ops-manager operator to reconfigure a Redis database.
+This guide will show you how to use `KubeDB` Ops-manager operator to reconfigure a Valkey database.

 ## Before You Begin